absozero/awesome-devtools/README.md

 [Table of Contents](#contents)

 ---
+- [Draw.io](https://app.diagrams.net/) - An open source whiteboard and diagramming tool that I use to plan projects and sketch outlines.

+- [Excalidraw](https://excalidraw.com) - An open source web whiteboard.
+I personally use it for notes.

 - [Farside](https://farside.link) - A redirection service that allows to load balance and choose between multiple privacy friendly alternative frontends